 Amanda enjoys spending time on her farm where she recently opened a store, providing produce, eggs and meat to her community.
 She enjoys quilting and volunteering for her church and her community.
 Amanda's compassion for her patients, students and community are seen daily.

-Amanda is currently pursuing a certificate in Deaf and Hard of Hearing for Speech-Language Pathology.
 Prior to working on her master’s degree, Amanda taught 6th grade Reading 4 years at Smith Middle School and Adult Education and Literacy for 1 year.
 She currently has 12 hours of continuing education in LAMP Words for Life Assistive Technology for Augmentative Communication.

 Amanda is married to her high school sweetheart and they have three beautiful young children.
 She enjoys reading, watching movies, and hanging out with her family.

 Shanielle Henslee provides home health speech therapy services to children and adults in Denton and Dallas counties.
 She graduated from Harding University with her B.A. in Communication Sciences and Disorders with a minor in music.
 From there, she earned her master’s degree in speech-language pathology from the University of North Texas.
 She is licensed to practice in the state of Texas and certified by the American Speech-Language-Hearing Association.

 Shanielle has provided therapy services in a variety of settings including clinics, outpatient voice center, skilled nursing facility, multiple schools at both the primary and secondary levels, and home health.
 Her passion is to partner with and empower individuals and families who are facing communication and swallowing difficulties.